 A car insurance broker will charge a small percentage of the overall premium that will generally be reduced following the first or second year.
 Since the fee is generally a percentage, the total fee will be based on the overall premium cost.
 It is worthwhile to note that brokers must disclose their rates to buyers ahead of time and that rates must be considered “reasonable.”

 Is it worth using an insurance broker?

 Brokers exist because they can save consumers both time and money.
 Comparing auto insurance rates can be daunting, and as previously noted, the language can be confusing.
 Brokers work as time-saving experts in comparing policies that suit your needs.
 Because they have access to multiple companies, they can compare rates on an apples-to-apples basis.
 This often results in overall savings for the consumer.

 When is it best to use a broker for your car insurance?

-Every year millions of dollars are being paid for overpriced car insurance coverage.
+Every year, millions of dollars are being paid for overpriced car insurance coverage.
 Many just continue paying their premiums simply because changing providers may be just a bit inconvenient.
 Are you getting the best rates possible for your car insurance?
 How would you know?
-Now, you can get access to insider tips to saving on your automobile insurance coverage.
+Now, you can get access to insider tips for saving on your automobile insurance coverage.

-We invite you to sign up for our free email newsletter full of tips and tricks that can save you significantly no matter what state you live in and no matter what you drive.
-Fill out our simple form to get connected and to start saving today!
+We invite you to sign up for our free email newsletter full of tips and tricks that can save you significantly, no matter what state you live in and no matter what you drive.
+Fill out our simple form to get connected, and start saving today!